Backyard Builder

 Weekend Three: The Roof (or, Why I Discovered I’m Afraid of Heights)

 He says: I’m not saying I cried on the ladder, but I’m not saying I didn’t.
 Putting rafters up is a two-person job that requires the patience of a saint and the balance of a mountain goat.
 We have neither.
+The wind started picking up on Saturday morning, and trying to hoist a heavy wooden rafter while balanced on a six-foot ladder is an experience I’d like to never repeat.

 She says: While he was up there questioning his life choices on the ladder, I was on the ground pre-cutting the siding.
 We went with T1-11 siding because it’s classic, durable, and covers a lot of mistakes.
 By the time the sun started setting on Sunday of the third weekend, we were hammering in the last few shingles.
 My thumb was purple from a missed swing, his back was screaming, and we were covered in a fine layer of sawdust and sweat.
 But we had a shed.
+A real, functional, waterproof shed that didn't fall over when the wind blew.

 What We Learned (The Hard Way)

 Now, if you’ll excuse us, we have a workshop to finish... and this time, we’re aiming for four weekends.
 Let's be realistic.
+We've learned that in the world of DIY, being 'done' is just a temporary state between projects.